UnusualPi/esoMasterMerchantExtract/README.md

 # Step 2:
 Select the folder to save the output files.
 # Step 3:
 Hit the "Execute" button.
 This may take a while.
-When completed you'll have two files:
+When completed you'll have three files:
 1. `salesdata_YYYY-mm-dd.csv`
 1. `purchasedata_YYYY-mm-dd.csv`
 1. `flipdata_YYYY-mm-dd.csv`